H.R. 1665: DIGITAL Applications Act

 What would H.R.
 1665 actually change?

-It would require Interior and the Forest Service to put Form 299 communications permit applications into online portals.
-NTIA would also have to post links so applicants can find them in one place.
+It would make Interior and the Forest Service accept Form 299 communications permit applications through online portals instead of paper.
+NTIA would post links so applicants can find both in one place.

 How long would agencies have to build the portals?

-H.R.
-1665 gives each agency 1 year after enactment to launch its portal.
-After that, the agency has 3 business days to notify the Commerce official tied to NTIA.
+One year after the bill becomes law.
+Once a portal launches, the agency then has three business days to notify the Commerce official tied to NTIA.

 Would there be one federal permit portal or two?

 Two.
 H.R.
-1665 requires one portal for the Department of the Interior and one for the Agriculture Department acting through the Forest Service.
+1665 requires a separate portal for the Department of the Interior and for the Agriculture Department, acting through the Forest Service.

 Which projects would use these online portals?

-The bill covers applications to place or modify communications facilities on public lands and National Forest System land.
-That can include projects needing an easement, lease, right-of-way, license, or similar approval.
+Projects to place or modify communications equipment on public land or national forest land.
+That covers requests needing an easement, lease, right-of-way, license, or similar approval.

-Would H.R.
-1665 apply to upgrades of existing towers or facilities?
+Would it apply to upgrades of existing towers, not just new builds?

 Yes.
-The bill covers authorizations to locate or modify a communications facility on covered federal land, not just brand-new builds.
+The bill covers authorizations to locate or modify a communications facility on covered federal land, so upgrades and new construction both go through the portal.

 Does the bill create broadband funding or lower permit fees?

 No. H.R.
-1665 is about how applications are submitted and found online.
-It does not include new funding, new grants, or listed fee changes.
+1665 is only about how applications are filed and found online.
+It adds no funding, no grants, and no fee changes.

 What is Form 299 in plain English?